-With the exception of I-75 Costs, expenses are consistent with the prior year.
+Apart from I-75 Costs, Professional Services, and Payroll and Benefits, expenses are consistent with the prior year.

 As the I-75 interchange will be turned over to the State of Michigan upon completion of the Project, all costs associated with the I-75 interchange are expensed as incurred.
 I-75 Costs are primarily for BNA's construction costs, utility work, demolition, environmental work, and professional services related to the design and engineering of the I-75 Interchange.
-The increase over the prior year reflects increased production work on the Project.
+The increase over the prior year reflects increased construction work on this element of the Project.